oritp/debian-setup/README.md

 ## 🖥️ Details of terminal.sh

-This script configures the GNOME terminal emulator to create a more modern and attractive terminal, always running in bash.
+This script configures the GNOME terminal emulator to create a more modern and attractive terminal that looks good with the new system appearance.

-For those who prefer to use Kitty, it can also be configured using the `kitty.conf` file located in the same directory.
+For those who prefer to use Kitty terminal, it can also be configured by using the `kitty.conf` file located in the same directory.

+Personally, I like a simple appearance and interface, with minimal clutter and a bit of transparency.
+Feel free to modify this script as you wish to suit your preferences.

 ## 🎨 Details of appearance.sh

-This script installs and enables the GNOME Arc theme and Newaita icons.
+This script installs and enables a new look thanks to the GNOME Arc theme and Newaita icons.

-It also installs some GNOME extensions for a more modern look.
+It also installs some GNOME extensions and enables some pre-installed extensions for a more modern look.

 Changes are attempted to be applied through _gsettings_, and if this isn't possible, you'll need to do it manually using the GNOME Tweaks GUI.